electronicvisions/documentation-brainscales2/source/workflow_software_development.md

   APPTAINER_NAME=latest
   APPTAINER_CONTAINER=/containers/stable/latest
   APPTAINER_APPNAME=dls
+  hel $ env | grep PYTHONHOME
+  PYTHONHOME=/opt/spack_views/visionary-dls
+  hel $ env | grep ^LD_LIBRARY_PATH
+  LD_LIBRARY_PATH=/opt/spack_views/visionary-dls/lib:/opt/spack_views/visionary-dls/lib64:/scif/apps/dls/lib::/.singularity.d/libs
   ```

-To enable Python-related functionality in `vscode` the `Python` extension needs to be installed on the remote site.
+To enable Python-related functionality in `vscode` the `Python` extension needs to be installed on the remote site (`hel-vscode`).
-See [here](https://code.visualstudio.com/docs/languages/python) for details (please note that some plugins can be installed per site (local vs. remote), wihle others are global).
+See [here](https://code.visualstudio.com/docs/languages/python) for details (please note that some plugins can be installed per site (local vs. remote), while others are global).
+Currently, after installing the Python extension, a subsequent Ctrl + Shift + p to set the path to the Python interpreter ("Python: Select Interpreter") is needed;
+use `/opt/spack_views/visionary-dls/bin/python3` as path to the interpreter.
 To verify that it works, open a `Python` file and test some of the IDE functionality (e.g. *jump to declaration*).

+For C++-related functionality, please install the `C/C++` extension (but not the whole extension pack!) and `clangd`, each on the remote site (`hel-vscode`), but not necessarily locally.
+If you encounter errors regarding availablity of `clangd`, try to add `~/bin` to your PATH (e.g. via `.bash_profile`), then create a symlink from `/opt/spack_views/visionary-dls/bin/clangd` to `~/bin/clangd` and retry.
+Run your waf configure and build with `bear`, e.g. `srun -p compile … -- bear waf configure && srun -p compile … -- bear -a waf install --test-execnone`.
+To verify that it works, open a `C++` file and test some of the IDE functionality (e.g. hover over some type to see additional information, there should be some `clangd` action in the status bar).

+Depending on the developers personal preferences, we also recommend using a proper editor interface instead of insufficient emulations.
+In particular, instead of using `vscode`'s vim emulation, we recommend to directly run `neovim` using the "VSCode Neovim" extension (installed locally) together wie a locally deployed neovim.

-It might be useful to inject software from the environment and/or workspace into your `vscode` environment..
+In some cases, it might be useful to inject software from the environment and/or workspace into your `vscode` environment..
 One option is to make use of [`.env`](https://code.visualstudio.com/docs/python/environments#_environment-variable-definitions-file) files (in your workspaces) to replicate `module load localdir` behavior, e.g.:
 ```
 $ cd my_workspace